Random linear multihop relaying in a general field of interferers using spatial Aloha: Introduction

+An almost ubiquitous stochastic assumption in the theoretical studies of these problems in MANETs is that the nodes of the network are distributed (at any given time) as points of a planar (2D) Poisson point process.
+In conjunction with the Aloha medium access (MAC) scheme --- simpler but less efficient than CSMA which is usually considered in this context by practitioners --- 2D Poisson MANET models allow one for quite explicit evaluation of several performance metrics.

-Local (one-hop) characteristics in 2D Poisson MANETS, such as SINR outage probability, the related density of packet progress, mean local delay and many others, have been extensively studied in the literature; cf. e.g. among others~\cite{Weber-etal2005,BBM06IT,JSAC,FBBBdelay09,Haenggi2009,Haenggi2010}.
-Poisson models also allow one to discover some intrinsic theoretical limitations of MANETs, regarding e.g. the scaling of the capacity of dense and/or extended networks~\cite{GuptaKumar2000,Dousse_etal2007}, or the speed of packet progression on long routes~\cite{GantiHaenggi2009,BBMfppSINR}.
+Local (one-hop) characteristics in 2D Poisson MANETS, such as SINR outage probability, the related density of packet progress, mean local delay and many others, have been extensively studied in the literature; cf. e.g. among others~\cite{Weber-etal2005,BBM06IT,JSAC,FBBBdelay09,Haenggi2009,Haenggi2013,zzh13}.
+Poisson models also allow one to discover some theoretical limitations of macroscopic properties of MANETs, e.g. the scaling of the capacity of dense and/or extended networks~\cite{GuptaKumar2000,Dousse_etal2007}, or the speed of packet progression on long routes~\cite{GantiHaenggi2009,BBMfppSINR}.